 Looking your best and conducting yourself in a manner appropriate to the decorum of this time-honored ceremony are ways you can show pride in your accomplishment.
 Here are some tips to help make your Commencement Day special:

 Students or guests with special needs will find accessible parking at the west side of the Multipurpose Building (also known as the Jerry M. Hughes Athletics Center).
 You can exit your family car at the curb for the shortest distance to the entrance.
 If you need a wheelchair to better enjoy the program, it is advised that you bring one with you.
 Most communities have locations to rent or borrow a wheelchair, such as drug stores, disability programs, churches or service organizations (American Legion, etc.).

 Wheelchair seating and space for one companion is available in two areas: along the first row of the south bleachers accessed by a ramp at each end; and on the mezzanine level of the north seating accessed by an elevator in the east hallway.
 Staff may direct guests to the end of the floor seating once graduates and faculty have filed in.

 The first three rows of seats on the north side are reserved for persons with disabilities and one companion.
 There is not space for families to sit together in this area unless they want to sit in the fourth row.
 We recommend you arrive early as this seating does fill.
 There is space to store walkers at each end of this seating while you enjoy the program.

 Persons who are deaf or have low vision and one companion may want to sit at the west end of the reserved seating to be close to the ASL interpreters and to view the presenters on the stage.

-Commencement Ceremonies are held in the UCM Multipurpose Building (500 S Washington St).
+Commencement Ceremonies are held in the Multipurpose Building (also known as the Jerry M. Hughes Athletics Center) (500 S Washington St).
 Doors will open 1 hour prior to the commencement start time.